-Table 7-1
+Table 7-1 Inspection of Physical Security Mechanisms

-Physical Security Recommended Frequency of Inspection/Test Guidance Mechanisms Inspections Details and strong aluminum metal enclosure. suspicious markings or indicators of malice and tampering.
+Physical Security Recommended Frequency of Inspection/Test Guidance Mechanisms Inspections Details Hard, opaque, tamper-evident coating on the chip.
+As often as feasible, based upon organization security policy.
+Inspect the cryptographic boundary for scratches, scrapes, divots and other suspicious markings or indicators of malice and tampering.
 If any signs of suspicious activity are observed, return the cryptographic module to SPYRUS.